2023 Board of Directors Nomination Process

-Tennis BC Board of Directors
+Tennis BC Board of directors

-Denise Wong | 1st Vice President (Burnaby)
+Denise Wong | President (Burnaby)

 Denise is a Chartered Professional Accountant and a Consultant, specializing in financial reporting and systems and business processes.
 Denise has been passionate about tennis from a very young age and now enjoys travelling the globe to different tennis tournaments to support our Canadian tennis athletes.
 In addition to the Tennis BC Board, she also served as Treasurer at the New Westminster Tennis Club.
 Denise joined the Tennis BC Board of Directors to find more ways to inspire and bring tennis to the people in our community.

-Kira Draliuk | 2nd Vice President (Vancouver)
+Kira Draliuk | 1ST Vice President (Vancouver)

 Kira Draliuk is a lawyer based in Vancouver, British Columbia.
 She has experience in private practice and as an in-house lawyer.
 She advises the leadership team on a variety of legal matters including privacy law, corporate governance, strategy, and commercial law.
 Kira has worked with various public companies and societies to design and overhaul corporate governance mandates and policies.
 She holds an Honours in Business Administration with a concentration in Finance from Simon Fraser University, and a Juris Doctor and a Master of Business Administration degrees from the University of Western Ontario and Richard Ivey School of Business.